 Health Center Facts

-Health centers work with emergency responders on the ground when natural disasters strike, such as hurricanes and fire.
+Health centers work with emergency responders on the ground when public health is at risk, no matter the disaster — hurricanes, fire and COVID-19.
 They are also addressing “man-made” disasters, such as the national opioid use epidemic, which caused 47,600 overdose deaths in 2017.

 Health centers are a unique model run by patient-majority governing boards who navigate how the centers target chronic disease and safeguard resources.
 At least 51 percent of every health centers board must be comprised of patients.

 Learn more about health centers: